gametimesf/GTObservable/README.md

 # GTObservable
-### A simple, generic wrapper to help observe property value changes in Swift.
+### Use GTObservable as a wrapper around your propeties making it easy to subscribe to their changes.

 ## Installation